glenkleidon/bundles/README.md

 ### Component Installation Hampers Productivity and Mobility
 Even simple projects with only a few components installed can take hours or days to get set up in a new environment.
 This makes it hard to simply get the project and start working on it on a different computer from which it was originally created.
-This is troublesome for a singled developer, but a disater in a team or corporate environment
+This is troublesome for a singled developer, but a disaster in a team or corporate environment.

 So it means that:
-  + You cant just buy a new computer without accepting that you will loose days of productivity
+  + You can't just buy a new computer without accepting that you will loose days of productivity
   + New developers can be unproductive for days or even weeks (particular problem for consultants)
   + In corporate environments, the solution to PC maintenance issues is often to re-image the PC.
 The Developer has so much invested in the configuration that they are reluctant to do that.